 Assets = Liabilities + Shareholder equity

-Download our free Balance Sheet Templates
+Free Balance Sheet Templates

-Whether you are a small scale business person or an elite entrepreneur, a balance sheet is a mandatory financial document for your business.
+Whether you are a small-scale business person or an elite entrepreneur, a balance sheet is a mandatory financial document for your business.
 Much better, we have provided you with a free balance sheet template to ease your financial balancing.
 The templates are straightforward and easy to read hence making you build a strong foundation for building your company/business financial statement.